drinkbird/drinkbird.github.io/_posts/blog/2017-05-15-all-about-results.md

   credit: youngcardriver.com
   creditlink: "http://youngcardriver.com/driving/speed-kills/"
 reads:
-  - fsharpforcsharpdevs
+  - thecleancoder
-  - functionalreactive
+  - agileppp
-  - microservices
+  - cleancode
-  - buildingmicroservices
+  - refactoring
-  - microservicearch
+  - legacycode
-  - domaindrivendesign
+  - leanstartup
-  - streamingarch
+  - artofunittesting
   - softskills
-  - legacycode
+  - themythicalmanmonth
   - effectiveusecases
   - userstoriesapplied
+  - domaindrivendesign
+  - pragmaticprogrammer
+  - gofdp
-  - artofunittesting
+  - 97things
-  - themythicalmanmonth
+  - softskills
 ---

 Ask your boss what does she think is the most important aspect of a software project, and the response will usually be something along the lines of delivering a number of promised features *on time* and *on budget*.